 Price: Free / $39.99-$99.99 per year

 GlassWire is a useful networking tool.
 It shows your device’s connection and all of the data it both sends and receives.
 This is useful for folks with slow data speeds but decent signal strength because it can help root out apps that are abusing your data behind closed doors.
 It won’t help diagnose actual signal strength problems, but if something is popping off and using constant data, it’ll definitely manifest as slower speeds and inconsistent connections.
-We recommend starting here and the free version lets you view data usage of all of your apps.
+We recommend starting here, and the free version lets you view the data usage of all of your apps.

 Price: Free / $2.99